 For every song that made it onto Born in the U.S.A., Bruce wrote five more that didn’t.
-We’ve listened to many of them here over the past four years, and we’ll listen to more before we bring this journey to a close.
+We’ve listened to many of them on this blog over the past four years, and we’ll listen to more before we bring this journey to a close.

-“Don’t Back Down” is one of those coulda-been-a-contender songs, if only Bruce had finished it.
-Or maybe he did… studio records indicate he recorded a full-band version in June 1983 that remains unheard to this day.
+“Don’t Back Down” is one of those coulda-been-a-contender songs, if only Bruce had released it.

-Lyrically, this version of “Don’t Back Down” is still a work in progress–the third verse is just the first verse repeated and there are a few lines that sound at least lightly bluffed–but this is definitely a fully formed pop song with verses in the mold of “Two Hearts” and a refrain reminiscent of “No Surrender.”
+Lyrically, I’d argue that the released version of “Don’t Back Down” is still a work in progress: the third verse is just the first verse repeated and the second verse sounds at least lightly bluffed–but this is still a fully formed pop song with verses in the mold of “Two Hearts” and a refrain reminiscent of “No Surrender.”

 If you’re out on your own and you ain’t got a home